Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-With pay-per-mile insurance, your car insurance rates are determined by how many miles you drive in real time.
+With auto insurance by the mile, your car insurance rates are determined by how many miles you actually drive.
 This may give you greater control over the cost of your coverage, helping people like high-risk drivers manage their car insurance budget.
-With this insurance model, companies generally equip your car with a mileage-tracking device so they can track how much you are driving and bill you accordingly.
+With this insurance model, companies generally equip your car with a mileage-tracking device or request routine odometer updates so they can track how much you are driving and bill you accordingly.

 Usually, pay-per-mile car insurance costs are divided into two categories: